 “My parents went to a city in the state of Senora (Cludad Obragon) together with some other couples from here in Mexicali.
 There were different events like conferences, tours, lots of partying, even a masquerade ball , where the different clubs were suppose to present funny sketches.
 Then there was a final elegant ball, etc. My mother said she loves to go every year because they would make so many new friends.
 Well…one of the activities was that the local women were suppose to host a dinner for the visitors.
 Several of the ladies offered their homes and cooked a complete dinner for their guests.”

-“It so happens when my mother came back from Cludad Obregon, she told my sister and me that at this lady’s house she had eaten the best tres leches cake recipe she had ever eaten in her life!
+“It so happens when my mother came back from Cludad Obregon, she told my sister and me about a lady she met.
+My mother said that this lady knew how to make the best tres leches cake recipe she had ever eaten in her life!
 (Remember I told you she was from Veracruz, and when she was a teenager she had taken cooking and baking classes from a French lady teacher and she could make delicious pound cake, pastry cream, etc.)”

 Anyway, all the ladies were astounded by the delicious taste of this cake.
 She said she couldn’t describe this cake only that it was like eating ice cream in the form of a cake.
 She said it was called Pastel Tres Leches cake recipe!
 She said all the ladies were whispering about it at the table wondering if the hostess would give them the recipe.
 My mother’s friend said she would risk it and ask her.”
-Predictably enough, the lady said she was sorry but it is a family tres leches cake recipe and she could not give it to her.
-My mother’s friend was sooooangry and angry at herself for even asking.
+Predictably enough, the lady said she was sorry but she would not tell how to make this tres leches cake recipe.
+She could not give it to her because it was a family recipe.
+My mother’s friend was soooo angry and angry at herself for even asking.
 When they got back to Mexicali, they would just laugh and laugh when they all got together and remembered that episode.”

 “Then my sister said why don’t we ask our cousins from Veracruz; surely they will have the tres leches cake recipe.
 And so it was!
 My cousin sent us the recipe and agreed that it is a delicious cake.
 My sister baked it the first time.
 I remember the original recipe called for a meringue as a topping.
 My sister readily used a whipped topping with vanilla and powdered sugar in it.
 When we tasted it, we were in awe!
 We called my grandmother over.
 When she tasted it, her feet began to dance!
 She is very much a food critic.”